CVE-2025-14450

-Jan 03, 2026
+Jan 19, 2026

 ## 1. Vulnerability Background

-### What is this vulnerability?
+### What is This Vulnerability?

-### Why is it Critical?
+### Why Is This Vulnerability Critical?

-### Affected Systems
+### Affected Systems and Versions

 ---